appzuka/project-references-example/README.md

 This repo is forked from https://github.com/RyanCavanaugh/project-references-demo.
 It is to compare the performance of project references with webpack & ts-loader vs webpack and tsc run in a separate process.

+Only the performance changing one typescript source file is measured.
+Other times such as the inital build and warm start times will vary between these runs and may be more important to other users.

 ## Installation
 ```
 yarn install